krlawrence/graph/sample-data/README-air-routes-latest.txt

 delayed, due to issues with wind shear.
 Where an airport has no flights but remains in the graph it is probably because it was served by commercial airlines at some point.
-It is also useful for people learning to search graphs to be able to query for orphan nodes so for that reason as well I have left them in the graph.
+It is also useful for people learning to search graphs to be able to query for orphan vertices so for that reason as well I have left them in the graph.

 All of this said, I believe, as a learning tool there is plenty in the graph to